Cosmological singularity as an informational seed for Everything: Quantum fields on the classical background

 The functions $u_{k}$ satisfy \bea u^{\prime\prime}_{k}+\frac{2 a^\prime}{a}u^\prime_{k} +k^2 u_{ k}=0, \\ a^2(\eta)(u_k(\eta) \,{u_k^\prime}^*(\eta)-u_k^*(\eta)\,u_k^\prime(\eta))=i, \eea where the last equation (\ref{rel2}) is a consequence of the canonical commutators $[\hat \pi_{\bm k},\hat \varphi_{\bm q}]=-i\delta_{\bm k,\bm q}$ for the field (\ref{ff}) and the momentum \be \hat \pi_{\bm k}=a^2\hat \varphi^{\prime}_{-\bm k}=a^2(\eta)(\hat {\mbox{a}}_{-\bm k}u_{k}^{\prime}(\eta)+\hat {\mbox{a}_{\bm k}^+} u_{k}^{*\prime}(\eta)). \ee

 Let us show that the momentum (\ref{mom}) is finite at $\eta=0$.
-In the vicinity of singularity, the function $u_k (\eta )$ satisfies asymptotically Eq. (\ref{vf}) without the last term.
+In the vicinity of singularity, the function $u_k (\eta )$ satisfies Eq. (\ref{vf}) asymptotically without the last term.
 This equation can be converted into the form